What is Cladribine (Leustat® or LITAK)?

 Problems sleeping and anxiety

 Cladribine can cause problems sleeping, or sometimes sleepiness.
 It can also cause you to feel anxious.
-If you feel like this, tell your doctor.
+If you are having problems sleeping or have anxiety, tell your doctor.
+They can suggest what can help.

 It is important not to drive if you feel sleepy or drowsy.